 * Ask God to send Christians to live among the Alak.

-* Pray winds of revival would blow through the numerous unreached Mon-Khmer groups in southern Laos. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+* Pray winds of revival would blow through the numerous unreached Mon-Khmer groups in southern Laos. * Pray for the availability of the Jesus Film in the primary language of this people.